 Although it was made by Pixar, Brave is still technically a Disney Princess movie (Merida is part of the lineup).
 While the mother-daughter relationship of the movie was pretty touching, the movie was so generic and basic; almost like a knockoff of a Disney Princess film than an actual Disney Princess film.
 There are no grand moments, no compelling set pieces, no show-stopping numbers, and the characters can be annoying.

-Then, oh god, we got Frozen.
-It fucking sucks.
+Then we got Frozen.
 It’s a paper thin story riddled with plot holes and poorly developed characters and relationships but somehow, because it’s about two sisters and has no immediate romance, it’s considered the epitome of subversion of progressiveness.
-Ugh.
-Let’s be real, if it wasn’t for “Let It Go” (which is admittedly a really awesome number), this movie wouldn’t be nearly as popular.
+There, I said it.
+I have a feeling if it wasn’t for “Let It Go” (which is admittedly a really awesome number), this movie wouldn’t be nearly as popular.

 So yeah.
 You got three out of four Princess movies that are underwhelming.
 By contrast, a lot of the non-Princess Disney films have been utterly amazing.
 Wreck-It Ralph, Big Hero 6, and Zootopia all deal with serious, even complex themes and tell exciting, heartwarming stories with lovable characters.
-Baymax is on his way to becoming an iconic character in his own right, so many people love him, yet Olaf gets all the attention.
+Baymax is on his way to becoming an iconic character in his own right.

 So what happened?
 Well, I think it’s simple: Disney’s too scared to take risks with their Princess properties.
 Since the Princess films have been Disney’s main money maker for so long and only now has the company gotten back on its feet, they want to keep them as safe and marketable as possible, but at the same time, they want to appease the critics who have derided the films for being antifeminist.
 The result?
 Movies that slap you in the face with “look at how progressive and self aware we are!” messages at the cost of just being able to tell a story while still somehow keeping to the status quo.
 You still have shoehorned romances, you still have superfluous sidekicks, you still have song numbers that technically don’t need to be in the movie, etc. (There’s a reason I usually write Disney Princess TM.)